Full of whole grains, natural sweetness and shredded carrot, this make ahead Carrot Cake Baked Oatmeal is perfect for busy mornings!

 - Serve warm with your favorite toppings!

-*I've made this oatmeal in a pan as big as 8x8 or as small as a loaf pan.
-Both worked great, but the smaller pan will result in a moister, thicker baked oatmeal.
+- I've made this oatmeal in a pan as big as 8x8 or as small as a loaf pan.
+Both worked great, but the smaller pan will need more time to bake and result in a moister, thicker baked oatmeal.

 - You can leave the oatmeal uncovered or covered while it sit in the fridge overnight.
 I never cover mine and it's fine!